-GCSE 697 TEACHING CULTURALLY DIVERSE STUDENTS WITH LIMITED ENGLISH PROFICIENCIES IN THE CLASSROOM

-This course is designed to build pre-service and in-service teachers' capacity to design effective content area instruction for K-12 English language learners (ELLs).
-Students learn researchbased instructional methods and strategies that support ELLs in acquiring academic English and academic literacy skills while learning grade-level content area concepts.
-Students learn to make adaptations and modifications to instruction, appropriate to ELLs' grade level and English language proficiency level.
+GCSE-697 TEACHING CULTURALLY DIVERSE STUDENTS WITH LIMITED ENGLISH PROFICIENCIES learning grade-level content area concepts.
+Students learn to make adaptations and modifications to instruction, appropriate to ELLs' grade level and English-language proficiency level.
 Course activities and assignments are interactive and inquiry-based.
 This course is aligned to the Pennsylvania Department of Education Accommodations for Diverse Learners Guidelines.
-In addition to learning and applying effective techniques for simultaneously teaching content and academic language to ELLs, students explore laws and policies that govern educating ELLs, cultural influences on learning, assessment issues and print, web-based and community resources for supporting this fast-growing population of students and their families.
+In addition to learning and applying effective techniques for simultaneously teaching content and academic language to ELLs, students explore laws and policies that govern educating ELLs, cultural influences on learning, assessment issues, and print, web-based, and community resources for supporting this fast-growing population of students and their families.
 Three credits.